 It is widely believed that persons or companies who pay a few days after the last payment deadline are not categorized as bad payers, whereas companies and individuals who always need to be reminded are often bad payers.

-The treatment of bad payers, the company should have formalized so that the accounting or the financial managers in the company have a clear framework for how, when and what methods to be carried out.
+The treatment of bad payers should be formalized so that the accounting department or the financial managers in the company have a clear framework for how, when and which methods to use.
 Fortunately, there are many options for dealing with a bad payer in Denmark.
 These include calling the debtor, sending a friendly reminder, sending reminder letters without a reminder fee, sending reminder letters with a reminder fee, and imposing interest and a compensation fee.
 Please note that the compensation fee only applies to B2B.

 There are some basic requirements and rules that you as a creditor must respect when dealing with bad payers.